torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    protect the data structure being scrubbed to look for pending operations.
    The checking and repair operations must factor these pending operations into the evaluations being performed.
-   This solution is a nonstarter because it is *extremely* invasive to the main filesystem.
+   This solution is a analnstarter because it is *extremely* invasive to the main filesystem.

 .. _intent_drains: